States between states: The history of international political thought from the Roman empire to the early nineteenth century

 Image

 What is the ‘political’ in the history of political thought?
-In his Politics, the Greek philosopher Aristotle understood the ‘politics’ of his title as those things that concern the polis, the city-state that was the central unit of political organisation in ancient Greece.
-‘Politics’ covered everything from the formation of the polis and its constitution to political rescue strategies on the one hand and musical education on the other.
-At its base it involved a narrative about human beings forming into a political community for the sake of a good life that cannot otherwise be achieved.
-This narrative, in multiple permutations, has been central to the tradition of Western political thought, and its focus is primarily on human relations within one political unit, what we call ‘the state’.
-And yet, even in Aristotle’s Politics the polis does not exist in isolation.
+In his Politics, the Greek philosopher Aristotle understood ta politika – the ‘political things’, politics, of his title – to be those things that concern the polis, the city-state that was the central unit of (precisely) political organisation in ancient Greece.
+This covered everything from the motivation and rationale of the polis, its constitutional structure, who qualified for citizenship, the nature of its government, to political safety strategies on the one hand and musical education on the other.
+At its base it involved a narrative about human beings forming into a political community for ends that cannot otherwise be achieved.
+This narrative, in multiple permutations, has been central to the tradition of Western political thought, and its focus is primarily on the relationship of citizens to fellow-citizens, and citizens to government, within one political unit, what we call ‘the state’.
+And yet, even in Aristotle’s Politics it is clear that the polis does not exist in isolation.
 The lives of its citizens demand slaves, who need to be ‘hunted’ abroad.
-In this way, the polis must stretch out into space outside itself.
+Thus the polis must stretch out into space beyond itself.
 And it needs goods, which means merchants living within it who are nevertheless not part of it, not citizens.
-In this way, the outside comes in.
+Thus the outside comes in.
+These inside/outside relations impact on the very theorisation of the polis itself, as Aristotle defines the relationships and laws between citizens against both commercial treaties and military alliances: both of which might look uncomfortably like political relations, but which for Aristotle’s purposes must, crucially, be excluded as such.

-The ‘global turn’ in modern political thought, just as in history more generally, is interested in both these dimensions of inside/outside: how the state extends outside itself, and how that extension impacts back on the state itself.
-This process stretches the concept of the ‘political’ itself as new spaces of politics open up, spaces that we might call for convenience ‘international’, but which might better be labelled ‘inter-political’.
-For the international is merely one, historically specific (and, for some, increasingly passé), way of constructing the space between states.
+The ‘global turn’ in modern political thought, just as in history, has interested itself in both of these dimensions of inside/outside: how the state extends beyond itself into the space of others, and conversely how that extension impacts in turn back on the state itself.
+From a theoretical point of view, the concept of the ‘political’ itself is stretched and put in question.
+Both at the level of government and at the level of citizenship, new spaces of politics open up, spaces that we – for a want of vocabulary which is, precisely, part of our intellectual heritage – might call for convenience ‘international’, but which might better be labelled ‘inter-political’ or ‘trans-political’.
+For the international is merely one, historically specific (and, for some, increasingly passé), way of constructing the space between states: a word with which by now we are familiar and comfortable, but which involves multiple assumptions and disguises dimensions of our political existence which might be less familiar, more exciting, but also less comfortable as well.

-In this paper, we look historically at the different ways in which this ‘international’ political space has been constructed.
-We begin with the empire of ancient Rome and end with intellectual challenges to European empire in the early nineteenth century.
-Importantly, however, the intellectual history of the ‘international’ is not simply the intellectual history of imperial formations.
-As the paper shows, this dimension of the history of political thought involves all sorts of ‘inter-political’ concepts or ‘states between states’: unions, federations, confederations, composite monarchies, leagues, alliances, friendly states, hostile states, as well as new spaces of ‘inter-political’ citizenship.
-It introduces students to a range of exciting texts and contexts over the global longue durée.
-Paper 6 is designed as a paper in the history of political thought, but a paper that intersects with some of the most exciting new developments in current political thought and history more generally.
-It is suitable for students both with and without prior study of the history of political thought.
+In this paper, then, we look historically at the different ways in which this ‘international’ space has been constructed.
+We begin in ancient Rome, with a word, Imperium, that of itself crosses the inside/out divide, being both a word for ‘internal’ rule and a word for the concrete, ‘external’ extension of rule – the ‘empire’; and we end with intellectual challenges to European conceptions and practices of empire in the early nineteenth century.
+Importantly, however, the intellectual history of the ‘inter-political’ or ‘international’ is not simply the intellectual history of imperial formations.
+As the paper shows, this dimension of the history of political thought involves all sorts of ‘inter-political’ concepts, ‘states between states’: unions, federations, confederations, composite monarchies, leagues, alliances, friendly states, hostile states; as well as new spaces of ‘inter-political’ citizenship.

 Page credits & information